VUHDDS Frequently Asked Questions

 - How are hospital service areas (HSAs) defined in the VUHDDS?

 Vermont has been collecting and reporting hospital discharge data since the early 1980’s.
 All fourteen of Vermont's general acute care hospitals currently contribute records for Vermont residents and non-residents to the Vermont Uniform Hospital Discharge Data Set (VUHDDS).
-Under the statutory authority to collect these data (18 V.S.A. §§§ 9410, 9456 and 9457), the Vermont Department of Financial Regulation (DFR) administers the program and the Vermont Department of Health (VDH) manages the data set under an agreement with DFR.
+Under the statutory authority to collect these data (18 V.S.A. §§§ 9410, 9456 and 9457), the Vermont Green Mountain Care Board (GMCB) administers the program and the Vermont Department of Health (the Health Department) manages the data set under an agreement with GMCB.

 Release of public use data is subject to the following conditions, which the requestor agrees to comply with upon accepting copies of the data: